ibm-cloud-docs/vpc/file_storage_vpc_replication_failover.md

 * The default timeout for a successful failover is 5 minutes.
 You can modify this value when [configuring failover](/docs/vpc?topic=vpc-file-storage-failover&interface=ui#fs-failover-procedure-ui) options.

+* A failover will remain pending when other operations are being performed on the source file share, such as expanding the share size.
+When the operation completes, the failover resumes.

 ## Failover procedure with the UI
 {: #fs-failover-procedure-ui}
 {: ui}